Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Creepers could not damage friendly units.
 - Changed Explosive Creeper weapon icon.
 - Changed Greater Primal Wurms to visually burrow away instead of exploding when expiring.
+- Fixed an issue where Pack Leaders had the hidden Map Boss tag, making them immune to some mutators.

 yeah.